 Pomm is a lightweight, fast, efficient and powerful PHP Object Model Manager for the Postgresql relational database.
-Pomm is not an ORM, it is more like an object hydrator above PDO implementing the identity map design pattern and proposing a type converter in addition to other convenient features.
+Pomm is not an ORM, it is more like an object oriented database framework implementing the identity map design pattern and proposing a type converter in addition to other convenient features.

-Once you have designed your database, Pomm's tools can generate PHP model classes for you by inspecting tables and views.
-It checks the schema where your database objects are stored so generated classes use different PHP namespaces, there will not be naming collision anymore !
+As soon as the database is designed, Pomm's tools can generate PHP model classes by inspecting tables and views.
+It checks the schema where database objects are stored so generated classes use different PHP namespaces, there will not be naming collision anymore !